Safeguarding Policy

 All others engaged in activities reasonably connected with the Nossal Institute are expected to conduct themselves in a manner consistent with this policy.

-The policy applies in all operational settings – domestically and internationally - and without fail wherever children and young people come into contact with or are impact by Nossal Institute’s activities, programs, services and/or facilities.
+The policy applies in all operational settings – domestically and internationally - and without fail wherever children, young people and at-risk adults come into contact with or are impact by Nossal Institute’s activities, programs, services and/or facilities.

 Policy Context

-The Safeguarding Children and Young People Policy has been formally approved and endorsed by the Nossal Institute Board.
+The Safeguarding Policy has been formally approved and endorsed by the Nossal Institute Board.

 This policy is situated within and supports compliance with domestic frameworks including: